-A real estate assistant can do almost anything that you want them to, provided that they are up to the task.
-Common duties include responding to emails, scheduling appointments, mailing or delivering documents to clients and arranging closing gifts, says Johnson.
-They also can place signs and lockboxes, create brochures and other marketing collateral and even take and edit photographs if they are skilled.
+A real estate assistant can do almost anything you want them to, provided that they’re up to the task.
+Common duties include responding to emails, scheduling appointments, mailing or delivering documents to clients and arranging closing gifts, says Brandin Johnson.
+They also can place signs and lockboxes, create brochures and other marketing collateral and even take and edit photographs if they’re skilled.
 If social media isn’t your thing, you can task them with managing your platforms so you can leverage social media without spending money.

 And don’t overlook the importance of soft skills, in addition to task-oriented abilities, such as organization and attention to detail, Johnson adds.
-“An assistant who is a good fit needs to be adept at communication and understand your needs as an entrepreneur.”
+“An assistant who is a good fit needs to be adept at communication and understand your needs as an entrepreneur,” he says.

-However,before you start looking for a real estate agent assistant, put together a job description so you know what you’re looking for.
-Brainstorm the tasks that would be most helpful for you to pass off, so that you’re sure you’re getting the right person for the job.
-For example, if you want someone to handle your scheduling, but are a pro at using Instagram to get leads, make sure that you’re clear with them – and yourself – what tasks you want to outsource and which ones you feel you bring you unique value to.
+However, before you start looking for a real estate agent assistant, be sure to put together a job description so you know what you’re looking for.
+Brainstorm the tasks that would be most helpful for you to pass off, so that you know you’re getting the right person for the job.
+For example, if you want someone to handle your scheduling but are a pro at using Instagram to get leads, make sure that you’re clear with them – and yourself – which tasks you want to outsource and which ones you feel you bring you unique value to.

 Hiring someone to take care of delivering signs or keeping your contact management platform up to date is far different from looking for someone who has the experience to prequalify leads or write listings.